St0wy/StowyPhysicsEngine/README.md

 This project is a 2D physics engine written in C++.

+Please note that this is an old project that I did with less than 1 year of experience with C++.
+I would not make the same choices today if I had to make a project like that again :)

 The wiki is hosted on [Read The Docs](https://stowy-physics-engine.readthedocs.io/en/latest/) and the API Documentation (Doxygen) on [GitHub Pages](https://st0wy.github.io/StowyPhysicsEngine/).